(720 ILCS 5/26‑1) (from Ch. 38, par. 26‑1)

 (2) Transmits or causes to be transmitted in any

-manner to the fire department of any city, town, village or fire protection district a false alarm of fire, knowing at the time of such transmission that there is no reasonable ground for believing that such fire exists; or
+manner to the fire department of any city, town, village or fire protection district a false alarm of fire, knowing at the time of the transmission that there is no reasonable ground for believing that the fire exists;

 (3) Transmits or causes to be transmitted in any

-manner to another a false alarm to the effect that a bomb or other explosive of any nature or a container holding poison gas, a deadly biological or chemical contaminant, or radioactive substance is concealed in such place that its explosion or release would endanger human life, knowing at the time of such transmission that there is no reasonable ground for believing that such bomb, explosive or a container holding poison gas, a deadly biological or chemical contaminant, or radioactive substance is concealed in such place; or
+manner to another a false alarm to the effect that a bomb or other explosive of any nature or a container holding poison gas, a deadly biological or chemical contaminant, or radioactive substance is concealed in a place where its explosion or release would endanger human life, knowing at the time of the transmission that there is no reasonable ground for believing that the bomb, explosive or a container holding poison gas, a deadly biological or chemical contaminant, or radioactive substance is concealed in the place;

 (4) Transmits or causes to be transmitted in any

-manner to any peace officer, public officer or public employee a report to the effect that an offense will be committed, is being committed, or has been committed, knowing at the time of such transmission that there is no reasonable ground for believing that such an offense will be committed, is being committed, or has been committed; or
+manner to any peace officer, public officer or public employee a report to the effect that an offense will be committed, is being committed, or has been committed, knowing at the time of the transmission that there is no reasonable ground for believing that the offense will be committed, is being committed, or has been committed;

-(7) Transmits or causes to be transmitted a false
+(7) Transmits or causes to be transmitted in any

-(8) Transmits or causes to be transmitted a false
+(8) Transmits or causes to be transmitted in any

-report to the Department of Public Health under the Nursing Home Care Act; or
+manner a false report to the Department of Public Health under the Nursing Home Care Act, the Specialized Mental Health Rehabilitation Act of 2013, the ID/DD Community Care Act, or the MC/DD Act;

 (9) Transmits or causes to be transmitted in any

-(10) Transmits or causes to be transmitted a false
+(10) Transmits or causes to be transmitted in any

-A violation of subsection (a)(6) of this Section is a Business Offense and shall be punished by a fine not to exceed $3,000.
-A second or subsequent violation of subsection (a)(7), (a)(11), or (a)(12) of this Section is a Class 4 felony.
-A third or subsequent violation of subsection (a)(5) of this Section is a Class 4 felony.
+A violation of subsection (a)(12) of this Section is a Business Offense and shall be punished by a fine not to exceed $3,000.
+A second or subsequent violation of subsection (a)(7) or (a)(5) of this Section is a Class 4 felony.
+A third or subsequent violation of subsection (a)(11) of this Section is a Class 4 felony.

 (c) In addition to any other sentence that may be imposed, a court shall order any person convicted of disorderly conduct to perform community service for not less than 30 and not more than 120 hours, if community service is available in the jurisdiction and is funded and approved by the county board of the county where the offense was committed.
 In addition, whenever any person is placed on supervision for an alleged offense under this Section, the supervision shall be conditioned upon the performance of the community service.